Arizona town reeling over loss of firefighters in blaze

 Fire officials say the 19 men were out carving a fire break with hand tools on one flank of the fire Sunday afternoon when strong winds from a thunderstorm abruptly turned the flames back in their direction.
 They apparently were overtaken by flames in a matter of seconds before they had a chance to seek shelter.

 The precise circumstances of the tragedy remained under investigation.
-(Additional reporting by Brad Poole and David Schwartz; Writing by steve Gorman; Editing by Dina Kyriakidou, Paul Simao and Lisa Shumaker)
+(Additional reporting by Brad Poole and David Schwartz; Writing by steve Gorman; Editing by Dina Kyriakidou and Paul Simao)